 Reaching emotional connections in the customer experience

-Millenials and Generation Z consumers place their feelings at the forefront during purchase decisions, more so than consumers of previous generations.
+Millenials and Generation Z consumers embrace self-service and stay attuned with their feelings during purchase decisions, more so than consumers of previous generations.
 In fact, all types of brands – from cat food to SaaS software are able to capitalize on this new type of consumer, transferring emotional connections to the customer experience.

 So when a brand promises us to stand out from the crowd, offers to bring order and predictability to our lives – these triggers could make us gravitate towards that brand.

 Read More: What Every Business Can Learn From Ikea and Apple